Saudi Arabia's National Address System: What Shopify Merchants Need to Know

 The 2026 Delivery Requirement

-For merchants selling to Saudi customers, this means your checkout process needs to collect this information alongside traditional address fields.
+For merchants selling to Saudi customers, this means your checkout process needs to collect and verify this information—not just accept it as free text.

 How This Affects Shopify Stores